Horofunction Compactifications of Symmetric Spaces: Introduction

 In Section~\ref{sec:finsler}, we review the structure theory of symmetric spaces, and recall a characterization of $G$-invariant Finsler metrics.
 In Section~\ref{sec:horofunction}, we review the horofunction compactification of metric spaces, and focus on the case of normed vector spaces.
-Using a characterization of convergent sequences in the horofunction compactification, we prove a technical statement called the Convexity Lemma for polyhedral norms.
+Using work of the third author the technical statement we need, the Convexity Lemma, for most norms.
 In Section~\ref{sec:flat to space}, we consider a $G$-invariant Finsler metric on the symmetric space $X$ which satisfies the Convexity Lemma.
 For each maximal flat $F$ in $X$, we prove that the closure of $F$ in the horofunction compactification of $X$ is isomorphic to the intrinsic horofunction compactification of $F$.
 So we reduce the study of horofunction compactifications of symmetric spaces to the study of horofunction compactifications of maximal flats.
 In Section~\ref{sec:satake}, we combine the previous results to prove that each (generalized) Satake compactification is a horofunction compactification for a specific polyhedral Finsler norm on the symmetric space.